evolvedbinary/apache-xmlrpc/README.txt

 These properties define full paths to JARs files.

 If you are using the Eclipse IDE, Apache's XML-RPC package comes ready with basic .classpath and .project files.
-Simply create a sub-directory named "lib" and add the following files:

-    commons-codec-1.2.jar
-    commons-httpclient-2.0.jar
-    junit.jar
-    servlet.jar
+Simply run "ant copy-deps" to populate the "lib" directory

 --------------------------------------------------------------------------